morepath/reg/doc/usage.rst

 ``Document`` and ``Folder``.
 What if we want to add a size calculation feature in an extension package?

-One way to accomplish this is by separating the size logic from the classes altogether, and to use two functions instead:
+We can fall back on good-old Python functions instead.
+We separate out the size logic from our classes:

 .. testcode::